oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

         }
 ```

-The namespace of the generic URI (`namespace`) of value type `string` and format `uri` refers to a URL which provides the name and knowledge about the specification used or is the namespace in which these values are valid.
+The namespace of the generic URI (`namespace`) of value type `string` with format `uri` refers to a URL which provides the name and knowledge about the specification used or is the namespace in which these values are valid.

-The URI (`uri`) of value type `string` and format `uri` contains the identifier itself.
+The URI (`uri`) of value type `string` with format `uri` contains the identifier itself.

 ### 3.1.4 Language Type